rogerdao/lettuce-wrapped-subtitle-generator/README.md

 ## Quick Start

 1. install dependencies.
-2. Run the CLI to download a video and generate subtitles:
+2. Run the CLI to download a video and generate subtitles (examples below)
-   (example commands provided below.)
+3. Play the video back using any video player of your choice and the generated SRT file.

 - Whisper model selection impacts accuracy and runtime; larger models are slower but generally more accurate.
-- For non-English subtitling: accuracy is unacceptable when not using the `large` model
+- Diminishing returns on English transcription as you go up. `Medium` and `Large`/`Turbo` are fine.
-- Be sure to specifiy translation if desired, hint is optional.
+- For translation: accuracy is **unacceptable** when not using the `large` model

    runs `medium.en` (I think) by default (use `--model turbo` for faster speeds for English transcription)
    ```bash